 If you read the title of this post quickly you might have concluded it is about the Tennents as in the Log College’s William or Gilbert, but it is instead about the tenements in New York.
-The subject of crowded urban housing seems out of the realm of Warfield’s interests given his legacy of defending the inspiration of Scripture, promoting Calvinism and its Augustinian roots, critiquing perfectionism, and defending the Westminster Standards against all comers.
+The subject of crowded urban housing seems out of the realm of interest for B. B. Warfield given his legacy of defending the inspiration of Scripture, promoting Calvinism and its Augustinian roots, critiquing perfectionism, and defending the Westminster Standards against all comers.
 He has not been called “The Lion of Princeton” for nothing.
 But there is more to Warfield than his seminary classes and theological polemics, as the review transcribed in this post will show.

 The titles reviewed are by Jacob Riis (1849-1914), an immigrant from Denmark who was socially influential in journalism and is credited with awakening the nation to the plight of New York’s immigrants.
 He exposed to the nation and the world the excessive hours of labor for meagre sustenance and over-crowded housing.
 His How the Other Half Lives, 1890, used not only text but also illustrations to tell the story of tenement dwellers.
 Warfield also mentions on the other end of the socio-economic scale Ward McAllister (1827-1895) whose autobiographical Society as I have Found It, 1890, shows unabashed fervor as he touted the lavish lifestyle of New York’s Gilded Age society.